 Lay out any concerns or special wishes you have.
 For instance, Parke Burmeister, attorney and founder of Casco Bay Law, LLC, notes that some clients find peace of mind if they know their children will stay in the family home after their parents die.
 If something like this is important to you, make sure the guardian would be willing to accommodate.
 One way to think about the values and traditions you hope to impart on your children--and to categorize them so your guardian will know what's important to you--is to make an ethical will.

 Talk about money.
 How will your potential guardian support your child?
 Do you have an emergency fund?
 What about saving for college?
 Let the potential guardian know what you’ve put in place to protect your children financially.
-Knowing you have adequate term life insurance, for instance, can help ease the guardian’s worries about the financial strain of being suddenly charged with raising a child.
+Knowing you have adequate term life insurance, for instance, can help ease the guardian’s worries about the financial strain of being suddenly charged with raising a child or passing these financial worries on to the child.

 When you ask someone to be your child’s legal guardian, he will often say yes right away.
 But if this person has a partner, Klontz recommends making sure he takes the time to talk it over with his spouse before you finalize anything.